wso2/docs-ob-toolkit-berlin/en/docs/try-out/confirmation-of-funds-flow.md

 - An account reference is used to address specific accounts.
 It is a combination of an account identifier and optionally a currency.
-- WSO2 Open Banking Berlin toolkit supports IBAN, BBAN and Masked PAN account identifier types.
+- NextGenPSD2 Reference Toolkit supports IBAN, BBAN and Masked PAN account identifier types.
 These can be configured using the following configuration in the `<IS_HOME>/repository/conf/deployment.toml` file.

     ``` toml